 I come to this work from a foundation in pure visual neuroscience: understanding the visual system as an image processing device.
 See e.g. the symposium I organized in 2005.
 Or watch a 2005 talk delivered at the National Institutes of Health, or at the Mathematical Sciences Research Institute.

-My work is funded by the Wellcome Trust, the European Research Council, and the UK charity Fight for Sight.
-In the past we have also been funded by the Medical Research Council, the National Eye Institute, the McKnight Endowment Fund for Neuroscience, the James S McDonnell Foundation, the Human Frontiers Science Program, and the Swiss National Foundation.
+My work is funded by the Wellcome Trust and by the Simons Foundation.
+In the past we have also been funded by the European Research Council, the UK charity Fight for Sight, the Medical Research Council, the National Eye Institute, the McKnight Endowment Fund for Neuroscience, the James S McDonnell Foundation, the Human Frontiers Science Program, and the Swiss National Foundation.

-In the past I have helped run the Computational and Systems Neuroscience meeting and more recently I have run the 2009 and 2012 workshops on Canonical Neural Computation.
-The next one takes place in 2015.
-Also, I am organizing the 2014 workshop on Modeling Variability in Neuronal Populations.
+In the past I have helped run the Computational and Systems Neuroscience meeting and more recently I have run the 2009, 2012, and 2015 workshops on Canonical Neural Computation.
+I also helped organize the 2014 workshop on Modeling Variability in Neuronal Populations.

 Some random thoughts about neuroscience and science careers are in this interview.
 Or on page 9 of this publication.
 If you can read Italian, you get a bit of a back story here.
 Finally, here are the citations to my work on Google Scholar, and this is where I stand in the big tree.